 Let’s get this set up!

-For this example, I’ll be using the client onboarding checklist for a marketing agency.
+For this example, I’ll be using the client onboarding workflow for a marketing agency.

 Here it is embedded below:

-You can grab it for yourself or use your own template.
+You can grab it for yourself and add it to your library, or use your own workflow.

-Once you’ve decided on the template, the next step is to create the Zap in Zapier.
+Once you’ve decided on the workflow, the next step is to create the Zap in Zapier.

 Creating a Zap in Zapier